How to create a custom REST API connector for PowerShell

 Click OK to finish creating the data source.

-Video instructions
+Video Tutorial

-Read Custom API Connector data in PowerShell
+Read Custom API data in PowerShell

-Sometimes, you need to quickly access and work with your Custom API Connector data in PowerShell.
+Sometimes, you need to quickly access and work with your Custom API data in PowerShell.
 Whether you need a quick data overview or the complete dataset, this article will guide you through the process.
 Here are some common scenarios:

 - Monitor data constantly in your console